-A new BeachWatch Database went online.
-The revised version is hosted directly at the Southern California Coastal Water Research Project (SCCWRP) and has created a more user-friendly and efficient upload platform for coastal county health agencies that are required to perform beach monitoring.
-It now incorporates more user requested features to encourage more frequent data entry and will directly upload beach data to US EPA on a more frequent basis than the annual requirement.
-By the end of this current calendar year this new database will feed data directly into the CEDEN) in addition to making CEDEN be the data source for the <a href="Safe to Swim" "My Water Quality" web portal.
+The new BeachWatch Database has been online since late 2011.
+BeachWatch is hosted directly at the Southern California Coastal Water Research Project (SCCWRP) and has created a more user-friendly and efficient upload platform for coastal county health agencies that are required to perform beach bacterial indicator monitoring.
+It now incorporates more user requested features to encourage more frequent data entry and will directly upload beach data to USEPA on a more frequent basis than the annual requirement.
+Since early 2012 this new database has feed data directly into the California Environmental Data Exchange Network (CEDEN).
+This should allow CEDEN to become the new data source for the Safe to Swim Portal, allowing concurrent display of bacterial indicator monitoring data from both coastal and inland waters.